turingschool/front-end-curriculum/projects/build-your-own-backend.md

 -----------------------------------------------

-#### Projects are due on Friday 7/14, 1:00 p.m.
-We will provide a submission form for all teams to submit their repos.
+#### Projects are due on Monday of week 3 at 9AM.
+Create one submission file for your project based on [this template](https://github.com/turingschool/front-end-submissions-public/blob/master/1703/mod-4/byob/submission-template.md) by copying it to a new file called YOURNAME-PARTNERSNAME.md in the same directory.
+Submit it as a PR to the front-end-submissions repo.

 To get a **3** on this project, you need to score **110** points or higher
 To get a **4** on this project, you need to score **130** points or higher